jeroennoten/Laravel-AdminLTE/docs/sections/overview/events.md

 `adminlte.lockscreen.unlock` | POST | `adminlte/lockscreen/unlock` | idem

 > [!Note]
-> The checks are made when the routes are registered, not inside the route files, so the `php artisan route:cache` command can never freeze an outdated value of those options into the compiled routes.
-Remember to re-run `route:cache` after changing any of them on a production deployment.
+> The checks are made when the routes are registered, not inside the route files, so a compiled route file never carries a condition of its own.
+The compiled routes do hold whatever was registered when they were built, though: on a deployment that caches its routes, changing one of these options needs a new `php artisan route:cache` run, exactly like any other route change.